MicrosoftDocs/Viva/Viva/solutions/align-loose-vs-tight.md

 ## Loose Alignment

-The other OKR alignment approach is to cascade goals in a similar manner, but without repeating the OKRs verbatim, giving sub teams more freedom in defining how they will support company objectives.
+The other OKR alignment approach is to cascade goals in a similar manner, but without repeating the OKRs verbatim, giving sub teams more freedom in defining how they'll support company objectives.

-For example, let’s start with the same objective at the company level -- Earn customer love and trust, with a key result around retention.
+For example, let’s start with the same objective at the company level--Earn customer love and trust, with a key result around retention.

 > [!NOTE]
 > - **Company Objective:** Earn customer love and trust.